gregg-miskelly/MIEngine-wiki/Redistribution.md

 ### Renaming
 It is fine to use the MIEngine name in redistributions, we expect that 'Microsoft' would be removed from all binaries being redistributed.
 For example Microsoft.MIEngine.dll -> YourNameHere.MIEngine.dll.

+### Testing
+After completing these steps, please test your VSIX on a copy of Visual Studio that has the Microsoft MIEngine installed (in Visual Studio setup, 'Cross Platform Mobile Development -> Visual C++ Mobile Development' is checked).
+Make sure that your version of the MIEngine isn't being used for Android scenarios and that the Android debugger still works.

 ### Additional Information
 If you would like to redistribute MIEngine and have additional questions, please contact us at vsmiengine@microsoft.com.